ferdium/ferdium-app/README.md

 _Find answers to frequently asked questions on [ferdium.org/faq](https://ferdium.org/faq/)._

+## Unsigned Nightlies on MacOS

+Since we are waiting to acquire the Apple Developer License, we are publishing our nightlies without being signed.
+If you download these, and are on MacOS beyond Catalina, you will face the issue that the OS says the `dmg` is corrupted.
+If so, please run the command in [this comment](https://github.com/ferdium/ferdium-app/issues/34#issuecomment-1107655575)

 ## Migrating from Ferdi

 If you are a pre-existing user of Ferdi, and are thinking of switching to Ferdium, you might want to run [the following script](./scripts/migration/migrate-windows.ps1) to migrate your existing Ferdi profile such that Ferdium can pick up the configurations.